Generated regional Alaska river scene for Kenai River at Soldotna planning; not an exact location photo

 If Soldotna is too crowded, compare the upper Kenai and below-Skilak reports before moving.

-Check ADF&G Southcentral regulations and current emergency orders before fishing the Soldotna reach.
-Salmon regulations are especially dynamic and supersede printed summaries.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check ADF&G Southcentral rules and current emergency orders before fishing the Soldotna reach.
+Salmon rules are especially dynamic and supersede printed summaries.

 Soldotna developed access